Security architects play an important role in the ever-changing field of cybersecurity.

 What do security architects do?

 Security architects will be a major part of any IT projects and initiatives within an organization.
-This is because they will need to design, plan, and maintain the security architectures around these projects or initiatives.
-They will work to maintain the highest level of security for an organization and will perform regular testing which may include items such as penetration testing, vulnerability scanning, and risk analysis.
+This is because they must design, plan, and maintain the security architectures around these projects or initiatives.

 They will stay up to date on changing technologies and be aware of emerging threats so that they can implement safeguards against those threats.
 They will generally manage and oversee the security team within an organization.
-Often times, security architects will also be responsible for spearheading security awareness programs.

 Security architect job description